Is Wild Camping Legal in Turkey? A Guide for Caravan Travelers

 Central Anatolia (around Cappadocia)

-Göcek and surrounding bays
+Göcek and its surrounding bays

 Common Mistakes Tourists Make